acbart/waltz/README.md

 encode any extra `waltz` front-matter, so you should be sure not to rely on extra data stored in that attribute.

+You can use the `--all` switch to bulk download resources.

+You can use the `--destination <path>` parameter to set the location where files will be decoded to.

 ### Canvas Pages

 A Canvas Page is decoded into a Markdown file with very minimal